Mauin/RxFingerprint/README.md

 The encryption then relies on the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with a 256-bit keysize.

 The usage flow for AES is as follows:
+- Build an instance of RxFingerprint and set the `.encryptionMethod(EncryptionMethod.AES)`
-- Call `RxFingerprint.encrypt(EncryptionMethod.AES, ...)` to initialize the encryption flow
+- Call `rxFingerprint.encrypt("String to encrypt")` to start the encryption flow
 - User authenticates by touching the fingerprint sensor
 - Store the encrypted data returned in the `onNext` callback

-- Call `RxFingerprint.decrypt(EncryptionMethod.AES, ...)` to initialize the decryption flow
+- Call `rxFingerprint.decrypt("Encrypted String")` to start the decryption flow
 - User authenticates by touching the fingerprint sensor
 - Receive the decrypted data in the `onNext` callback